faas001/OOP-Game-Phrase-Hunter/README.md

 Demo at https://faas001.github.io/OOP-Game-Phrase-Hunter/

-Game created as part of Fullstack JavaScipt Treehouse Techdegree program.
+Game created as part of Fullstack JavaScript Treehouse Techdegree program.

 All JavaScipt files created and coded from scratch.